SFMVideos/SFM/README.md

 Requirements:
 - *Intermediate* knowledge of GitHub and GitHub Windows.
-- *Intermediate* knowledge of Sourcefilm Maker
+- *Intermediate* knowledge of Source Filmmaker.

 ### [Services Manager] / [Services Intern]
 The job of a Services Manager / Services Intern will be managing our social media sites such as Facebook,